 You don’t want to create a glorified sales pitch or a long-winded commercial, though.
 They are most effective when you tell a story and let the listener into your world.
 Consumers want to engage with content that is compelling, and deemed to be interesting.

 In today’s world of information overload, users are increasingly becoming all about the visuals.
 People need clear, concise dissemination of information, and visuals do just that.

 The , and 90 percent of the information transmitted to the brain is visual.
 What’s more, the right visuals have the ability to enhance emotions and feelings.
 When it comes to establishing your brand’s identity in the digital marketplace, visuals are more important than anything else.

 Effective logos, infographics, photographs, animations and website design are all laying new foundations for enhancing brand identity, and they aren’t likely to disappear anytime soon.

-As of 2015, online videos accounted for 50 percent of all mobile usage, and video content is still very much on the rise.
+As of 2015, accounted for 50 percent of all mobile usage, and video content is still very much on the rise.
 Another form of visual content, videos have the power to connect with consumers and deliver a truckload of information, feelings, thoughts, and responses all within a matter of seconds.